jquant/jai-sdk/docs/source/jai_in_5_minutes_fraud_detection.rst

 .. code:: python

     >>> AUTH_KEY= "xXxxxXxxxxXxxxxxXxxxXxXxxx"
-    >>> j = Jai(AUTH_KEY) #Insert your AUTH_KEre
+    >>> j = Jai(AUTH_KEY)

 *******************
 Dataset quick look
 *******************

+The credit card default dataset was brought from a `Kaggle competition <hhttps://www.kaggle.com/mlg-ulb/creditcardfraud>`_, where you can download the whole dataset from.
+The dataset contains 284807 rows and 31 columns including the label in the Class column.

+The main peculiarity of this dataset is that the label is **highly umbalanced**.
+In this case, there are 284315 non-defaultant users versus 492 defaults (only 0.172% of all transactions) on the whole database.

 Let's first load the dataset of interest:

 .. code:: python

+    >>> # Importing other necessary libraries
+    >>> import pandas as pd
+    >>> from sklearn import metrics
+    >>> from tabulate import tabulate
+    >>> from sklearn.metrics import roc_auc_score
+    >>> from sklearn.model_selection import train_test_split
+    >>>
+    >>> # Loading dataframes
     >>> DATASET_PATH = "creditcard.csv"
     >>> df = pd.read_csv(DATASET_PATH)

-This dataset was brought from a [Kaggle competition](https://www.kaggle.com/mlg-ulb/creditcardfraud), where you can download the whole dataset from.
-The dataset contains 284807 rows and 31 columns including the label in the Class column.
-The main peculiarity of this dataset is that the label is **highly umbalanced**.
-In this case, there are 284315 non-defaultant users versus 492 defaults (only 0.172% of all transactions) on the whole database.

-In this case, since we only have data of two days, we don't have to worry about data leakage.
  Let's have a quick glance on come columns of this dataset below:

 .. code:: python